caramelomartins/awesome-linters/README.md

 * [Jennifer Pahlka: Coding a better government] (http://www.ted.com/talks/jennifer_pahlka_coding_a_better_government) - Can government be run like the Internet, permissionless and open?
 * [The Myth of the Genius Programmer] (https://www.youtube.com/watch?v=0SARbwvhupQ) - Brian Fitzpatrick and Ben Collins-Sussman, Google I/O 2009
+* [An Ode to Creative Work] (http://vimeo.com/52184081) - by Behance.
+A film about the opportunity, hardship and responsibility of creative work.

 ## Tools